Ivana is a passionate crafter who loves sharing her experience, mistakes and victories.

 Make a Workspace You Can Call Your Own

 It is very important to have a workplace when you are doing any crafting or artwork.
-It does not have to be anything special or expensive, but it is important to have a table where you can place all your tools and materials without needing to put it all away each time you're finished with work.
+It does not have to be anything special or expensive, but it is important to have a table where you can place all your tools and materials without needing to put them all away each time you're finished with work.